 And when you build muscle, your metabolism goes up and you burn more calories doing nothing.
 This is what helps you lose weight and look lean long-term.

-So, if you only have two days to work out, focus on strength training.
+So, if you only have two days to work out, focus on strength training, and in your off days rock something like thoracic spine mobility while you're watching tv to help keep you injury free.

 Equipment You Need